What to Expect

-You won’t receive an hour massage that works evenly around your body from head to toe.
-You will receive an assessment of your current situation and a treatment that will focus on identifying the underlying causes of your symptoms and working to provide relief.
+On subsequent treatments, you won’t receive an hour massage that works evenly around your body from head to toe.
+Your therapist will assess your current situation and any changes since your last appointment followed by a 50 - 55 min treatment focusing on your discomfort.

 Your therapist will use a range of techniques to deliver the results you need.
 This may take one treatment or a series of treatments.
 They will discuss your treatment plan with you after your first assessment, this may include further treatments, exercises and/or maintenance massages.
 We encourage you to discuss this treatment plan with your therapist to ensure the best possible results for you.